 The Applicant proposes utilizing the Plaza Saltillo TOD Density Bonus tool which allows increased floor-to-area ratio (FAR) for developments that include affordable residential units or pay a fee-in-lieu to the Housing and Planning Department (HPD).
-The Density Bonus tool permits the property to increase the building height from 40 feet to 60 feet to meet the permitted FAR of 2:1.
-This is already administratively permitted by the TOD.
 Since the Applicant intends to develop the property with office land uses with ground floor restaurant uses and sub-grade parking.
 Since there are no onsite residential units, the Applicant will be required to pay the fee in lieu.

-The rezoning request is to allow the property to increase the building height from 60 feet to 85 feet and increase the FAR from 2:1 to 3.81.
+The rezoning request is to allow the property to increase the building height from 40 feet to 85 feet and increase the FAR from 2:1 to 3.81.
 If granted, the applicant will be required to pay the fee-in-lieu to HPD for the total increase in FAR.
 (Please see Exhibit C- Applicant Letter).